Singing Performance Certificate & Diploma Exams

 - Country music

-2. Select enough musical pieces to fulfil the time requirement.
+2. Select enough musical pieces from our Repertoire List to fulfil the time requirement.
+Be sure to choose pieces from the correct sections in the List.

 3. Comprehensively rehearse your performance in its entirety.